hitesh22rana/SoundScripter/README.md

     cd SoundScripter
     ```

-3. Check the requirements
+3. Make sure to change the file permission, if not done already

     ```bash
-    ./check-requirements.sh
+    chmod +x build.sh check-requirements.sh
     ```

-4. Build and run the application
+4. Check the requirements

     ```bash
-    ./build.sh
+    sh check-requirements.sh
     ```

+5. Build and run the application

+    ```bash
+    sh build.sh
+    ```

-5. Now you app is up and running and you can access the app via `http://localhost:3000`.
+6. After the successful build your app will be up and running and you can access it via `http://localhost:3000`.

 ## Contributions